-Policy Digest — May 18, 2026
+Policy Digest — June 1, 2026

 The Trump administration’s FDA lost its second top official in four days this week, as CDER acting director Tracy Beth Høeg’s departure compounded the void left by Commissioner Marty Makary’s resignation and in a landmark ruling, the Supreme Court declined to revive the challenge to Medicare drug price negotiation, clearing a significant legal obstacle for the Inflation Reduction Act’s implementation.